Kevin Kolb: Personal life

 Kolb married his wife Whitney Huddleston in February 2007.
 Whitney gave birth to their first child, a daughter named Kamryn June, on January 10, 2009, and their second child, a daughter named Atley Rose, was born in April 2010.

 Kolb majored in business entrepreneurship at the University of Houston.

 Kolb competed in North Texas fishing tournaments in the offseason.
-Kolb is known for inserting frozen Payday candy bars in his boom box, which he claims gives him the relaxation needed to achieve a long cast.
 Kolb also enjoys hunting wild hogs in his spare time.

 On June 28, 2014, Kolb was arrested in Willacy County, Texas, for boating while intoxicated.